-➤ Midterm The midterm will cover everything we have dealt with in class, including the weekly assignments, and text books up to the point of the exam.
+• The midterm will cover everything we have dealt with in class, including the weekly assignments, and text books up to the point of the exam.

+➢ Final Exam

-➤ Final Exam The final exam will cover all the main parts of the course, not just what we have dealt with in class since the mid term.
-The final exam will cover the full semester.
+• The final exam will cover all the main parts of the course, not just what we have dealt with in class since the mid term.
+The final exam will cover the text book and lectures.